Workplace Noise Assessments

 - Provide employees with information, instruction, and training regarding noise at work

 The above regulations do not apply to members of the public exposed to noise from their non-work activities or low-level noise that is a nuisance but causes no risk of hearing damage.

 How Is A Noise Survey Conducted?

 ECL conducts workplace noise assessments throughout the UK in accordance with The Control of Noise at Work Regulations 2005.

 ECL’s experienced consultants will measure personal exposure using dosemeters.
-We will also undertake static mapping to provide clients with an easy to digest colour coded diagram of results.
+We will also undertake static mapping to provide clients with an easy to digest table of results.
 A qualified and experienced occupational hygienist from ECL will: